-Bog-rosemaries are wildflowers native to Ireland, and are usually found in the centre of the country.
-They are extremely small in size, and considering their height, it isn’t unusual to miss them – especially since they grow in areas surrounded by mosses.
-Characteristically, Bog-rosemary flowers bloom in early May, and by June, they have usually settled into a nice pale pink color.
+Bog-rosemaries are wildflowers native to Ireland and are found in the country’s center.
+They are extremely small, and, considering their height, they’re easy to miss amid the surrounding moss.
+Bog-rosemary flowers bloom in early May.
+By June, they have usually settled into a pale pink color.

 2. Easter Lilies

-Wild Cherry trees are some of the most beautiful found in Ireland, and there are two different species of the native Wild Cherry that you can come across.
-The first, prunus avium, can be found in hedgerows and woodlands all throughout Ireland.
-The second, prunus padus, is relatively rare and is usually found in the Midlands and the West in what are considered limestone areas.
-And though they may be different in the way they look, the flowers they produce are beautiful whether they are on the tree’s branches or on the ground.
+Wild cherry trees are some of the most beautiful found in Ireland, and there are two different species of native wild cherry that you can come across.
+The first, Prunus avium, can be found in hedgerows and woodlands throughout Ireland.
+The second, Prunus padus, is relatively rare and is usually found in the Midlands and the West in limestone areas.
+And though they may be different in the way they look, the flowers they produce are beautiful whether they are on the tree’s branches or the ground,

 Spring Squill, known as “sciolla earraigh” to the Irish, is a part of the Asparagaceae family.
 These relatively small perennial flowers thrive best in dry, short, and coastal grounds.
 Native to Ireland, spring squills are commonly found growing in groups (often in the spring) and possess a beautiful pale blue color.